Grangetown Safe Play Lanes

-Cardiff Council, Cardiff University and Grange Pavilion would like to work with residents to improve two lanes in Grangetown to create welcoming, safe and green spaces.
+Cardiff Council, Cardiff University and Grange Pavilion are working with residents to improve lanes in Grangetown to create welcoming, safe and green spaces.

 In recent years has there been a concerted effort to clean up the lanes and alleyways in Cardiff.
 Until recently, many instances of fly-tipping went unreported and lanes became often impassable, un-appealing, and unsafe spaces not just for children, but for all residents.
 There has been a marked improvement in lanes/alleyways cleared of fly-tipping, with better reporting, better reactive measures, and more importantly, improvement in preventative measures.
 These include pedestrianised lanes to stop vehicles from dumping rubbish, and overall greater vigilance and reporting systems implemented by Cardiff Council.

 The above improvements have created the conditions for going a step further; creating Child Friendly play spaces.
 Cardiff Council and partners in Grangetown have the opportunity to pilot a transformation project in some of Grangetown’s rear lanes, to create safe and fun spaces for children and communities to connect and play, ensuring Article 31 (right to rest, leisure, and play) of the UNCRC is enabled and embodied in Cardiff communities.

 The overall objective is to create fun, safe spaces for children and residents to enjoy, by reclaiming the space and making the environment more welcoming and safe.
 This project will focus on Grangetown as a pilot, with a view to wider expansion if successful.